Document Type : Applied Article

 Abstract

-The water crisis in Iran has been viewed as a natural tragedy, and the solutions to it have been understood in hydrological discussions, which are mainly centralized, technocratic, and lacking participatory mechanisms.
-The present study, rejecting this view and adopting a bottom-up approach and adopting Strom's theory of common resource governance and the theory of social hydrology, sought to analyze the narratives of farmers in Dehgolan villages facing the water crisis and its relationship with their biosphere.
-The basic assumption was that farmers, as the first and most important beneficiaries of water resources, have different understandings and exposures, and the resulting data have been interpreted and explained as rich socio-political texts with the aim of revealing how the ecological water crisis is intertwined with the crisis of governance, social justice, and institutional marginalization.
-The fragility of the farmers' bioworld in Dehgolan is rooted in the triple interaction of weak institutional governance, the dominance of market rules, and impractical environmental awareness.
-These cases have led to farmers' reactive behaviors in this context and have brought about socio-cultural transformation and denial of their collective agency by institutions and each other.
-Therefore, it is necessary to change the governance paradigm (transition from centralized to participatory approaches), and redefine the relationship between the market, the environment, and society, based on which the role and position of farmers are placed at the center of participation and management of water resources.
+The water crisis in Iran has been viewed as a natural tragedy, and the solutions to address it have been primarily understood within hydrological discussions as centralized, technocratic, and lacking participatory mechanisms.
+The present study rejects this perspective and, adopting a bottom-up approach along with Ostrom's theory of common resource governance and the theory of social hydrology, seeks to analyze the narratives of farmers in the villages of Dehgolan in confronting the water crisis and its relationship with their lifeworld.
+The fundamental assumption has been that farmers, as the first and most important stakeholders of water resources, possess a distinct understanding and approach to confrontation.
+The resulting data have been interpreted and explained as rich socio-political texts, aiming to reveal how the ecological water crisis is intertwined with governance crisis, social justice, and institutional marginalization.
+The narrative analysis methodology was adopted, and to this end, semi-structured interviews were conducted with 23 farmers from 11 villages in Dehgolan County.
+The findings were interpreted and explained through 5 secondary categories and 1 core category.
+The results indicated that the lifeworld of farmers in this critical situation and water governance has become fragile.
+The fragility of the lifeworld of Dehgolan farmers stems from the triple interaction of weak institutional governance, the dominance of market rules, and impractical environmental awareness.
+These factors have led to reactive behaviors among farmers in this context, resulting in socio-cultural transformation and the denial of their collective agency by institutions and each other.
+Therefore, a paradigm shift in governance (transitioning from centralized to participatory approaches) and a redefinition of the relationship between the market, the environment, and society seem necessary, whereby the role and position of farmers become central to the participation and management of water resources.

 Keywords